boltops-tools/lono/docs/_docs/scratch-template-build.md

 The starter template that was created above is more powerful than a standard CloudFormation template.
 It is an ERB template which means it can contain loops, if statements and variables.
 Here is a good post covering ERB templates [An Introduction to ERB Templating](http://www.stuartellis.name/articles/erb/).

 Let's take a look at some of the variables in our template.
 Variables available in the templates are indicated by a '@' character.
-So we can get a quick overview of them by searching for them with grep.
+We can get a quick overview of them by searching for them with grep.

 ```sh
 $ grep '@' templates/instance.yml.erb